kodecocodes/swift-algorithm-club/Genetic/README.markdown

 print("\(generation): \(String(bytes: fittest, encoding: .utf8)!)")
 ```

 Since we know the fittest string, I've added a `break` to kill the program if we find it.
-At the end of a loop at a print statement for the fittest string:
+At the end of a loop add a print statement for the fittest string:

 ```swift
 print("fittest string: \(String(bytes: fittest, encoding: .utf8)!)")